blurrycontour/zuul-gerrit/doc/source/gating.rst

   A, B, C, D, E

-Zuul queues those changes in the order they were approved, and notes that each subsequent change depends on the one ahead of it merging::
+Zuul pipelines those changes in the order they were approved, and notes that each subsequent change depends on the one ahead of it merging::

   A <-- B <-- C <-- D <-- E